cysc0/hw02/README.md

 Input handling:
 Trying to enter a number w/ mutliple decimals results in ignored input.
 Trying to enter an operator w/o having entered a number first results in ignored input.
+Hitting clear resets the calc entirely.
+There is no way to clear only the currently entered number.
 After entering an equation, subsequent clicks of the += button will result in applying the previous calculation repeatedly:

 | Input  | 5 | += | 2 | += | += | += |